top of page

 At a Glance:

-I am currently a graduate research student with the Shark Research and Conservation Program at the University of Miami's Rosenstiel School for Marine and Atmospheric Science.
 I have been conducting shark research in some form or another for over nine years and possess over 20 years of field research experience.
-My research interests include spatial ecology, stress physiology, and urban ecology of teleosts and elasmobranchs.
-I try to take a holistic approach towards understanding the role predatory fish play within the ecosystem.
+My research interests include spatial ecology, stress physiology, and urban ecology of fishes.
+I try to take a holistic approach towards understanding the role fishes play within the ecosystem.

 UPCOMING EVENTS